Bekasi West Java, Indonesia Travel Guide

 For natural hot springs and retreats focused on, explore areas outside Bekasi, like Bogor or Bandung.

-Bekasi's entertainment scene mainly happens around its malls and a growing number of cafes and restaurants.
+Bekasi's entertainment scene mainly happens around its malls and more and more cafes and restaurants.

 Standalone nightclubs are limited.
 Some upscale hotels may have lounges or bars with DJ sets or live entertainment for dancing.